Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Main Construction of MR-LRCs

 We conclude by noting that we may easily find a systematic form of the global code in Construction \ref{construction 1}.
 Here \textit{systematic} only means that certain $ k $ symbols of each codeword form the uncoded file, but they are not necessarily the first $ k $ symbols.
-Actually, we may distribute the $ k $ uncoded symbols as wanted among the local groups, up to the locality of each group.
-This more general systematic form is of interest if certain local groups are required to store certain part of the original file.
+Actually, we may distribute the $ k $ uncoded symbols as wanted among the local groups, up to the locality of each group (as shown, for instance, in Fig. \ref{fig LRCs unequal}).
+This more general systematic form is of interest if certain local groups are required to store a certain part of the original file.

 Since $ \mathcal{C}_{out} \subseteq \mathbb{F}_{q^m}^N $ is MSRD, then it is MDS, thus any set of $ k $ coordinates is an information set.
 Since $ N = \sum_{i=1}^g r_i $, we may partition $ k = \sum_{i=1}^g k_i $, such that $ 0 \leq k_i \leq r_i $, for $ i = 1,2, \ldots, g $.
 We may then find a systematic generator matrix of $ \mathcal{C}_{out} $ of the form